Virgin Birth in Crocodiles: Insights into the Unusual Reproductive Strategy of Archosaurs

 Could dinosaurs reproduce by parthenogenesis?

 Genetic analyzes later revealed that the crocodile produced these eggs without any male input, in a process called parthenogenesis, which literally means “virgin creation.”
-Although the eggs didn’t hatch, it’s a stunning discovery in a new branch of the animal kingdom that would show how far back this unusual reproductive strategy could go.
+Although the eggs didn’t hatch, it’s a stunning discovery in a new branch of the animal kingdom that would show how far back this unusual reproductive strategy might go.

 Crocodiles and birds are members of a branch of reptiles called archosaurs which once also included dinosaurs and flying reptiles.
 Now that “pristine creations” have been documented in crocodiles and birds, findings suggest that their ancient ancestors, the dinosaurs, may have shared this singular reproductive ability.